Do you need to contest a will?

 In these situations, it is important to have an attorney familiar with the probate system and an attorney with trial experience in case the matter has to be tried by a judge or jury.
 As a former staff attorney for a Harris County Statutory Probate Court, attorney Donald S. Worley knows the probate system and has tried many cases in probate court as a probate litigation lawyer.

-The attorneys at McDonald Worley have recovered millions for past clients in probate court.
+The attorneys at McDonald Worley have recovered compensation for past clients in probate court.
 For information on specific jury verdicts and settlements, please contact the firm.
 We are proud of our results at McDonald Worley.

 On some select probate litigation cases, the case can be accepted by McDonald Worley on a contingency fee basis.